genzellab/UMAP/downsample/README.md

 _**Data preprocessing:**_
+Downsampling first requires generating the corresponding .mat files with information about rat IDS, channels,etc. They can be generated using the Corticohippocampal toolbox.

   * downsample_os_basic.m : Downsamples channels to 2500 Hz.
   * downsample_os_nsd.m : Downsamples channels to 2500 Hz.
   * downsample_rgs14_2500.m : Downsamples RGS14 detections to 2500 Hz.